ansible/ansible-azp-tools/README.md

 Tools for working with Ansible projects using Azure Pipelines.

 ## Set up

+NOTE: Python 3.10 or 3.11 are required.
+The Azure DevOps SDK does not yet support Python 3.12.
 1. Install Python dependencies needed to run scripts from this repository to a preferred location using `pip install -r requirements.txt`.
 2. Populate `~/.config/ansible-azp-tools/azure-devops.key` and `~/.config/ansible-azp-tools/github.key` with Personal Access Tokens for Azure Pipelines and GitHub, respectively.
 3. Run `./sync.py --find --update` to clone the repositories/branches needed for the scripts to check the configurations of the repositories.